johnnovak/RML-Amiga/docs/docs/games/d.md

 ## Defender of the Crown

-- To start the game, double-click on the **Defender1** disk icon, then on the **Defender** icon.
-- Supports two floppy drives.
+- Supports two floppy drives, no disk swapping necessary.

 ## Defender of the Crown II (CD32)

-- You can use either the mouse or a gamepad in port 2 to control the game.
+- Use either the mouse or a gamepad in port 2 to control the game.

 ## Deja Vu: A Nightmare Comes True!!

-- To start the game, double-click on the **DEJAVU** disk icon, then on the **DejaVu** icon.

-- Save disk is in drive DF1:
+- Floppy game that saves to the hard drive.

-- Type **DF1:YourSavegameName** in the dialog when saving the game (you can use any name you like after the **DF1:** part).
+- Type **Save:YourSavegameName** in the dialog when saving the game (you can use any name you like after the **Save:** part).

-## Deja Vu II: Lost in Las Vegas!!

-- To start the game, double-click on the **DejaVuII HD** disk icon in the upper right corner, then on the **DejaVuII** icon.
+- When restoring a game, your save games will be listed if you have saved before in this gaming session.
+If not, you'll need to type **Save:**
+  (with the colon at the end; this is important), then press the **OK** button to list your save games.
+Click on one to select it and press **OK** again to load it.

 ## Demon's Winter